-An ultimate guide to vegetarian food in Russia.
+An ultimate guide to vegetarian food in Russia

 I believe food choices are personal and never dictated by the place itself.
 For instance, most Indians believe finding vegetarian food outside of India means living on salads and potatoes.
-Similarly a number of people we met in Russia believed it was almost impossible to get meat in India, whatever happened to all the biryanis and kebabs!
+Similarly, a number of people we met in Russia believed it was almost impossible to get meat in India, whatever happened to all the biryanis and kebabs!

 Faced with the daunting task of being a vegetarian traveller in Russia, we consulted a friend.
-Sadly, he agreed that we might have to give up vegetarianism if we had to travel in Mother Russia.
+Sadly, he agreed that we might have to give up vegetarianism if we had to travel to Mother Russia.
 Turns out he was wrong!

 Befriending locals and breaking stereotypes

 It is always useful if you have a friend or host who can help you out with local food options.
-We were lucky to have a friend who served us a modest yet tasty lunch consisting of Borscht, bread and sour cream (yogurt).
+We were lucky to have a friend who served a modest yet tasty lunch consisting of Borscht, bread and sour cream (yoghurt).
 Borscht is a vegetable stew made primarily with beetroot, potatoes and onions; it is of Ukrainian origin though.
-As with most European nations Khleb or bread is popular in Russia too and is delicious on its own.
+As with most European nations, Khleb or bread is popular in Russia too and is delicious on its own.
 Smetana or sour cream was the comfort food we had with almost everything we ate.

 An English gentleman was kind enough to get a menu card from the in-house restaurant and marked everything that was vegetarian on it, this took care of the rest of our meals on the train.
 We had one of the best borscht, the best grechika (or buckwheat) and also some buttered rice with sautéed potato.